jweissman/nomos/README.md

 A desert planet

-🌞EXPLORE a procedurally-generated desert!
+🌞 EXPLORE a procedurally-generated desert!

-🐑SHEPHERD a cute flock of sheep!
+🐑 SHEPHERD a cute flock of sheep!

-🐫TRAVEL upon your trusty mount!
+🐫 TRAVEL upon your trusty mount!

-🤠FIGHT bandits, outlaws and raiders!
+🤠 FIGHT bandits, outlaws and raiders!

-🏛INVESTIGATE ancient wonders!
+🏛 INVESTIGATE ancient wonders!

-🕵🏻‍♂️DISRUPT death cults!
+🕵🏻‍ DISRUPT death cults!

-🧞‍♂️CONQUER the mysteries of spacetime!
+🧞‍ CONQUER the mysteries of spacetime!

-👳🏽‍♀️WANDER wherever you want!
+👳🏽‍️ WANDER wherever you want!

 # SETTING
 the endless sands of ashkara
-where the dry north wind blows a mysterious place littered with ancient ruins and curious caverns
+where the dry north wind blows

+a strange and mysterious place littered with ancient ruins and deep caverns

 # THE WANDERER
 A shepherd, protecting his flock

 He is in for a mysterious encounter...

 # THE OASIS